jurassic73/split89/readme.md

   The tactile reset switch is not directional.  i.e. the two wires connecting to them just need to connect to two contacts that come out the same side of the switch.

   I would highly recommend putting all jumpers required, in place on the pro micro, before mounting the pro micro on the electronics plate.
+If the pro micro boards are a snug fit, you can either sand or scrape the edge of the PCB (exposed edge next to the pins) lightly and then try refitting.
+I found that most of my boards installed fine while I had two that had somewhat rough edges which didn't allow them to slide in to place.
+After scraping the edges a touch, they slid in to place on the electronics plates fine.

 ![image](https://i.imgur.com/Eb7rLX7.jpg)